aluxian/Tweeather/README.md

 ### 2. *Emo* scripts

-These scripts are used to train a naive Bayes sentiment analyser with tweets collected by myself.
+I used these scripts to train a naive Bayes sentiment analyser with tweets collected by myself.
 For training the classifier, I also used the training dataset of 1.6M tweets provided on the Sentiment140 web page, raising the total size of the training dataset to 10M tweets.
-The resulting model has an accuracy of 79% (tested on the Sentiment140 manually-labelled dataset).
+The resulting model had an accuracy of 79% (tested on the Sentiment140 manually-labelled dataset) and is available on the [releases page][5].

 #### Collection